Optimized variance estimation under interference and complex experimental designs: Illustration and Preview of Main Results

-We will consider a sample of two potential voters.
-The two voters might be part of a larger social network, which could be leveraged to increase the sample size and thereby precision, but we restrict our attention to the two-unit sample in this illustration for simplicity.
-The experiment is such that exactly one person, chosen at random with equal probability, will be directly targeted and receive a campaign message.
-The two people know each other, so the person not directly targeted by the campaign is considered to be indirectly targeted.
-The estimator $\widehat{\tau}$ for the effect of direct versus indirect targeting is the difference in observed behavior of the two voters.
+To illustrate the central question of the paper, we consider a stylized version of the study by \citet{Paluck2016Changing}, which we also use in the simulation exercise in Section~\ref{sec:simulations}.
+The authors investigate whether an anticonflict intervention for students in US middle schools reduces conflict.
+They were particularly interested in how the effect of the intervention spread through the student peer network.
+They investigated this by comparing students directly exposed to the intervention with students only indirectly exposed through their peer networks.

-It will prove helpful to formalize this setting to understand the variance estimation problem.
-Let $a_i$ denote the voting behavior of person $i \in \braces{1, 2}$ when directly targeted, and let $b_i$ denote voting behavior of the same person when indirectly targeted.
-Some conditions are required for these quantities to be well-defined, but we defer that discussion until Section~\ref{sec:preliminaries}.
-The distribution of the estimator can now be written as
+For simplicity in this illustration, we will consider a sample of only two students.
+The experiment is such that exactly one student, chosen at random with equal probability, will be directly exposed to the anticonflict intervention.
+The two students are in the same peer network, so the student not directly exposed is considered to be indirectly exposed.
+The estimator $\widehat{\tau}$ is the difference in observed outcomes of the two students.
+Let $a_i$ denote the outcome of student $i \in \braces{1, 2}$ when directly exposed, and let $b_i$ denote outcome when indirectly exposed.
+The estimator takes two values with equal probability: $a_1 - b_2$ and $a_2 - b_1$.
+The variance of the estimator is therefore